Menu Display

 The world’s economies now find themselves in a delicate phase of transition, and the balances yet to be created will impact the direction of new flows of capital, from flourishing economies to the most promising ones.

 At this stage of transition towards economic models increasingly focused on environmental, social and governance (ESG) dimensions, capital flows will also play a fundamental role as facilitators of the process, rewarding the companies and initiatives that are best able to transfer the created value to all stakeholders.
-Hera has set itself ambitious targets to create shared value that will grow +70% by 2025, to reach 780 million euro.
+Hera has set itself ambitious targets to create shared value that by 2028 will reach over 1.100 million euro that represents about 66% of total Ebitda.

 Rapid urbanisation